Immunization Requirements for BHCC Students

 Frequently Asked Immunization Questions

-Massachusetts state law requires all full-time students and all health professions students (part-time and full-time) to be immunized within 30 days of initial enrollment.
+Massachusetts state law requires all full-time students under the age of 30 (taking one or more classes on campus) and all allied health professions students (part-time and full-time) to be immunized within 30 days of initial enrollment.

 Full-time status is registered for 12 or more credits (i.e. credits attempted).